 Prosecutions are usually initiated if there is a high threat to human health and safety, or if there is a known or expected ongoing non-compliance.
 Consequently, prosecutions are the least common, most resource-intensive enforcement tool utilised by local government.

-For this reporting period, a total of 42 prosecutions were undertaken, of which Brisbane City Council undertook 39.
+For this reporting period, a total of 47 prosecutions were undertaken, all of which were undertaken by Brisbane City Council.